 For those of you that regularly read this blog, you’ll know that the Smallest Smallholding has been home to some lovely ex-battery hens.
 I’ve watched my girls flourish and live wonderful, free lives, whilst keeping us nicely supplied with tasty fresh eggs.

 If you think you would like to take on some ex-batts, then North London Hen Rescue are currently looking for homes for 1,000 hens from a massive 3,000 hen rescue.
 These girls HAVE to find homes, and the rescue is due to take place in the latter half of September on a weekend.
 I’ll post when I know the exact date.
-But if you think you can give them the retirement they deserve, then contact Carly at North London Hen Rescue via the Adoption form on:
+But if you think you can give them the retirement they deserve, then contact Carly at North London Hen Rescue via the Adoption form.

 I can safely say that having hens has, overall, been such a rewarding experience.
 If you’ve been thinking about it, I would say take the plunge and go for it.
 I’ve put up a picture of Cynthia so you can see just how much they come on when given a bit of TLC and a chance to live the life they should have always had.
 Please help if you can!